aptos-labs/aptos-core/developer-docs-site/docs/guides/install-petra-wallet.md

 3. Enable **Developer mode** at the top right of the *Extensions* page.
 4. Click **Load unpacked** at the top left and point it to the `build` folder where you just unzipped the downloaded Wallet release.

 Now you will see Wallet in your Chrome extensions.
+Optionally, [pin the extension](https://support.google.com/chrome/a/answer/11190170) to make it findable in your Chrome browser toolbar.

 See the [Petra docs](https://petra.app/docs/petra-intro) for developer and user instructions.

 :::tip
 If you would like to restore an existing Aptos wallet account in Petra, you must first create a new account in Petra, then you can switch and import the account.